1977 Wyoming Cowboys football team

 The 1977 Wyoming Cowboys football team was an American football team that represented the University of Wyoming as a member of the Western Athletic Conference (WAC) during the 1977 NCAA Division I football season.
-In their first season under head coach Bill Lewis, the Cowboys compiled a 4–6–1 record (4–3 against conference opponents), finished in fourth place out of eight teams in the WAC, and were outscored by a total of 273 to 166.
+In their first season under head coach Bill Lewis, the Cowboys compiled a 4–6–1 record (4–3 against conference opponents), finished fourth out of eight teams in the WAC, and were outscored by a total of 273 to 166.
 They played its home games at War Memorial Stadium in Laramie, Wyoming.